dhrubobarman/walkme-capture/README.md

 # WalkMe Capture
 ![image](https://github.com/user-attachments/assets/f11c6291-0fa6-44cc-831d-e7e4c5be5269)

+Please follow this [link](https://walkme-capture.dhrubojyotibarman.in) to see a preview of an example project.

 WalkMe Capture is a library designed to help create step details for the WalkMe library.
 It provides an interactive interface to capture and edit steps, which can then be used to guide users through a website.

 ## Getting Started